 Theorem: Let and be two random variables with CDF respectively.
 If then .

-Notice that we want to prove something which essentially means proving .
-Proving this for every member of the σ-algebra is difficult.
+Notice that we want to prove for every .
+Proving this for every member of a σ-algebra is difficult.
 Instead we will prove it for a subset of σ-algebra and show that it holds for the entire σ-algebra.
 The last step will be achieved using the powerful Dynkin’s π-λ Theorem.
 This is going to be our first stop.

 Dynkin’s π-λ Theorem

 To state the theorem we will have to define two more things: